sal515/Smart-Thermostat-IoT/readme.md

                     * pip install virtualenv

-    2. Create a new Virtual Environment using virtualenv
+    2. Create a new Virtual Environment using the installed virtualenv

         a.
-To move to the project directory, one can use the following command:
+Move to the project directory, one can use the following command:

-             cd C:\...\Smart-Thermostat-IoT
+             cd C:\<...>\Smart-Thermostat-IoT

         b.
-A virtual environment should be created at the project root directory from the command prompt :
+A virtual environment should be created at the project root directory from the command prompt:

             virtualenv venv

         c.
 Activate the virtual environment by issuing the following command from the **project root directory**.
-This runs the venv activation batch script
+This runs the venv activation batch script:

             venv\Scripts\activate.bat